shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 WRITE STUFF HERE ABOUT OBJDUMP, STRINGS, ASSEMBLY eax edx, GHIDRA, winedbg --gdb file b *0x??? (break point stop program) c continue.. program breakpoint stop and all address and memory preserved at that point x to print / to add more specific x/d int x/i instruction x/s strings

+## Cryptography🔐
+Given a public key, if the public RSA is not made well you can use mathematics to crack and find the private key to decrypt files
+Wiener's attack,
+Fermat's factorization for close p and q,

 ## Miscellaneous 🛠️

 ### Useful Links